The Legend of Zelda: Link's Awakening (Game Boy)

 This short passageway may have been the original means to get into the castle.
 The north exit leads to the stairway under the bush (right on top of it, which is never used for hidden staircases - the exit is usually placed next to it), and the southern exit leads to the castle room with the gate-lowering switch, inside of a wall.

 Interestingly, entering these rooms will usually make the room flash between "fully lit" and "dark" states.
 In DX, the palette upon entry is woefully broken, suggesting that the room was overlooked.

-To the right of that room is one that was definitely never intended to be used at all, consisting only of a downward staircase leading up to the fourth floor, presumably for testing purposes.
+To the right of that room is one that was definitely never intended to be used at all, consisting only of a downward staircase leading up to 4F, presumably for testing purposes.
 It's also the only way to get up there.
 (Leaving the 4F area in any direction will take you to blank "default" rooms.)

 Unused Dungeon Minimap Layouts

 The variable at DBB0 determines which minimap layout is used: